zhang-xd18/csiyolo/README.md

 ## Data Preparation

 The channel state information (CSI) matrix is generated according to the Saleh-Valenzuela channel model using MATLAB.
 The detailed parameters are listed in Table I of the paper.
+The generation script is uploaded in `./data_generate/`.
 We also provide a pre-processed version for direct download in [Google Drive](https://drive.google.com/drive/folders/1fU6WrnS5_C6KRfWzy741IKJOUGSOkP7X?usp=sharing), which is easier to use for this task.
 You can also download it from [Baidu Netdisk](https://pan.baidu.com/s/1mvzeEoCET3X9xYdL0arjTQ?pwd=x966).
 You can also generate your own dataset based on the Saleh-Valenzuela channel model.
 The details of data generation and pre-processing can be found in our paper.